 2. Show a video about Spanish dialects

-Though the accent and slang may be different, there are 21 countries that have Spanish as their dominant language.
+Though the accent and slang may be different, there are 21 countries whose dominant language is Spanish.
 Show this six-minute YouTube Video to your middle and high school students so they can see and hear the differences in these Spanish dialects.

 Learn more: Spanish Dialects Around the World on YouTube